Higgigamer19/pve-ww/README.md

 {IP_ADDR}:"/desired/path/to/node/states" /mnt/pve-node-states nfs defaults 0 0
 ```

-Where {IP_ADDR} is the ip address to your storage box
+Where {IP_ADDR} is the ip address to your storage box.

 Run the following command to mount the newly added nfs to your Warewulf box: